jxgreer1/Klipper-Backups/Troodon/moonraker/docs/web_api.md

     "origin".
 - `version`:  abbreviated version of the current repo on disk
 - `remote_version`: abbreviated version of the latest available update
+- `rollback_version`: version the repo will revert to when a rollback is requested
 - `full_version_string`:  The complete version string of the current repo.
 - `current_hash`: hash of the most recent commit on disk
 - `remote_hash`: hash of the most recent commit pushed to the remote
-- `is_valid`: true if installation is a valid git repo on the master branch and an "origin" set to the official remote.
-For `zip` and `zip_beta` types this will report false if Moonraker is unable to fetch the current repo state from GitHub.
+- `is_valid`: true if the `git_repo` is valid and can be updated.
 - `corrupt`: Indicates that the git repo has been corrupted.
 When a repo is in this state it a hard recovery (ie: re-cloning the repo) is necessary.
   Note that the most common cause of repo corruption is removing power from the host machine without safely shutting down.
 Damaged storage can also lead to repo corruption.
-- `is_dirty`: true if the repo has been modified.
-This will always be false for `zip` and `zip_beta` types.
+- `is_dirty`: true if a `git_repo` has modified files.
+A dirty repo cannot be updated.
-- `detached`: true if the repo is currently in a detached state.
-For `zip` and `zip_beta` types it is considered detached if the local release info does not match what is present on the remote.
+- `detached`: true if the `git_repo` is currently in a detached state.
-- `debug_enabled`: True when `enable_repo_debug` has been configured.
-This
+- `debug_enabled`: True when debug flag has been set via the command line.
-    will bypass repo validation allowing detached updates, and updates from a remote/branch other than than the primary (typically origin/master).
+  When debug is enabled Moonraker will allow detached updates.
 - `commits_behind`: A list of commits behind.
 Up to 30 "untagged" commits will be reported.
 Moonraker checks the last 100 commits for tags, any commits beyond the last 30 with a tag will also be reported.